Investors bank on bookies for Brexit trends as pollsters sow confusion

 Bookmakers naturally aren't infallible.
 For instance, Matthew Shaddick, head of political odds at Ladbrokes, said his firm lost more than 1 million pounds ($1.45 million) on the 2015 election mainly because the Conservatives won an outright majority - an event that few if any bookmakers, pollsters or pundits saw coming.

-However, Shaddick said the betting odds had clearly signaled that the Conservatives would be the largest party in parliament, whereas the polls implied a very close result.
+However, Shaddick said the betting odds had clearly signalled that the Conservatives would be the largest party in parliament, whereas the polls implied a very close result.

 A Scottish referendum in 2014 marked a more comfortable victory for the bookies as the betting odds consistently implied that voters would reject independence by a wide margin.
 In the final run-up to the vote, one opinion poll put the independence camp ahead, prompting sharp moves on the financial markets, before the Scots voted "No" by 55 to 45 percent.